 Thinking about going alcohol-free for a while?
-Perhaps you are on a cleanse and want to be able to socialize without feeling tempted at dinners.
+Perhaps you're on a cleanse and want to socialize without feeling tempted at dinners.
 Maybe you entertain clients for work and often feel pressure to drink, but you’d like to decrease your intake.
-It’s possible you’ve had one too many mornings of alcohol induced lethargy and you’re sick of it.
+It’s possible you’ve had one too many mornings of alcohol-induced lethargy and you’re just sick of it.

-Many people drink that glass of wine before bed thinking it will help them fall asleep but in reality, it’s probably causing you more harm than good.
+Many people drink that glass of wine before bed thinking it will help them fall asleep, but in reality it’s probably causing more harm than good.
 Research shows that while alcohol increases the quality and quantity of non-rapid eye movement (NREM) sleep—or the dreamless sleep during which your brain waves, heart rate, and breathing begin to slow, leading you into REM sleep—in the first half of the night, it disrupts sleep quality in the second half, making you more tired the next day.

-Most people experience changes in mood during a night of drinking, ranging from relaxation, and lowered inhibitions to even aggression or sadness.
-But long term effects can also occur.
+Most people experience changes in mood during a night of drinking, ranging from relaxation and lowered inhibitions to even aggression or sadness.
+But long-term effects can also occur.
 Studies suggest that overusing alcohol can lead to an increased risk of depression and other mental health problems.

 Alcohol’s impact on the bacteria in your body can increase gastric levels and acid secretion and speed up digestion, often causing diarrhea or constipation depending on the person, type of alcohol, and amount consumed.
-Excessive alcohol use can also impact your liver, where alcohol is metabolized, causing a build up of fats, inflammation, and scarring , significantly disrupting its normal functioning.
+Excessive alcohol use can also impact your liver, where alcohol is metabolized, causing a build-up of fats, inflammation, and scarring , significantly disrupting its normal functioning.

 Do you often meet friends after work for a drink?
 Meet them for a tea or coffee in the morning instead.
-Or, meet them after work and take a walk in the park, go to a yoga class, check out a show, or try a restaurant with a healthy focus that has delicious booze-free beverages.
+Or meet them after work and take a walk in the park, go to a yoga class, check out a show, or try a restaurant with a healthy focus that has delicious booze-free beverages.

 I’ve heard from many people that there is often pressure to drink—especially in work situations where it can be a big part of workplace culture.
 I’ve been told that the easiest way to deal with this is to fake it.
 You can pull the waiter or bartender aside and tell them to not put vodka in your vodka and soda.
 It’s unlikely that anyone is going to sniff your drink to make sure that you’re actually drinking alcohol!

-Having a drink every now and then is one thing, being dependent on it for stress relief is another.
-Alcohol can chill people out after a stressful day but ultimately it can be quite depleting.
+Having a drink every now and then is one thing.
+Being dependent on it for stress-relief is another.
+Alcohol can chill people out after a stressful day, but ultimately it can be quite depleting.
 Find other ways to relax such as taking a bath, getting a mini massage, or adding a nightly meditation to your routine.